damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

      - Priming and painting
      - Etc.

- How to visualize the manufacturing technology?
+ How to visualize the manufacturing tools?
   1. Images
   2. Videos
  ```